datavis2020/datavis2020.github.io/lectures.md

 Lectures are grouped into three sets: __Foundations__ (I-III), __Techniques__ (I-III), and __Advanced__ (I-II), as well as

-## 1. Foundations I: Introduction to Data Visualization
+## 1. Foundations I: Introduction to Data Vis
 This lecture introduces the basics concepts of data visualizaion: Why are are using data visualization?, why we are not using data visualiztion?, Why does visualization work?, topics such as _perception_ and _color_ and concepts such as _exploratory data analysis_, _data-driven storytelling_, _visual variables_, _visual mappings_, _visualization pipeline_, _visualization techniques_, _visual representation_, and _visualization literacy_.

 __Literature__: Sheelag's visual variables